 Specificity | Lists multiple specific concrete actions: 'Set up and configure Torii indexer', 'GraphQL queries', 'gRPC subscriptions', and 'SQL access'.
 These are distinct, concrete capabilities. | 3 / 3 |

-Completeness | Clearly answers both what ('Set up and configure Torii indexer for GraphQL queries, gRPC subscriptions, and SQL access') and when ('Use when indexing your deployed world for client queries or real-time updates') with an explicit 'Use when' clause. | 3 / 3 |
+Completeness | Clearly answers both what ('Set up and configure Torii indexer for GraphQL queries, gRPC subscriptions, and SQL access') and when ('Use when indexing your deployed world for client queries or real-time updates') with an explicit 'Use when...' clause. | 3 / 3 |

 Trigger Term Quality | Includes strong natural keywords users would say: 'Torii', 'indexer', 'GraphQL', 'gRPC', 'SQL', 'subscriptions', 'queries', 'real-time updates', 'deployed world', 'client queries'.
-Good coverage of domain-specific terms. | 3 / 3 |
+Good coverage of relevant technical terms that are also natural user language in this domain. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with specific technology references (Torii indexer, deployed world) that clearly carve out a niche.
-Unlikely to conflict with generic database or API skills due to the domain-specific terminology. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive with specific technology references (Torii, gRPC, GraphQL) and a clear domain niche (indexing deployed worlds).
+Unlikely to conflict with other skills due to the specificity of the toolchain mentioned. | 3 / 3 |

 Total | 12 / 12 Passed |